 The full interview with Sison by Julia Camagong appears below:

-[Thanks to Carlos Martinez for providing many of the sources I cited above, which originally appeared in his article 20 Reasons to Support Cuba]
+[Many thanks to Carlos Martinez for providing many of the sources cited above, which originally appeared in his article 20 Reasons to Support Cuba]

 Recommended Further Reading:

 Cuba and It’s Neighbors: Democracy in Motion by Arnold August

 Arnold August’s Cuba and its Neighbours “explores Cuba’s unique form of democracy, presenting a detailed and balanced analysis of Cuba’s electoral process and the state’s functioning between elections.
 By comparing it with practices in the U.S., Venezuela, Bolivia and Ecuador, August shows that people’s participation in politics and society is not limited to a singular U.S.-centric understanding of democracy.
 For example, democracy as practised in the U.S. is largely non-participatory, static and fixed in time.”
 (From the book description).
 August is a Montreal, QC resident.

 I also recommend people reading Dr. Maximilian Forte’s review of August’s book, where Forte discusses the concepts of Cuban and socialist democracy in greater detail and compares them to liberal democracy, which he terms “democratic elitism”.
 See Part 1 and Part 2 here.